Photo: A view of the devastation in Gulf Port, Mississippi after Hurricane Katrina

 I bold a few key words to indicate how different Weltanschauung – at least for Kant – was to what has been crafted into what we are calling “the Christian worldview” or “the biblical worldview.”

 It’s ironic to consider as well that the way in which the ancient Israelites were enculturated, even under Torah, would not be authentically considered now to be “the Christian worldview.”
-Again, we are afflicted with insider talk, insider lenses, insider bias from within the walls of “the Christian worldview.”
+Again, Christianity is afflicted with insider talk, insider lenses, insider bias from within the walls of “the Christian worldview.”

 Helmut Meier has also done a grand task in the study of the Weltanschauung concept from a continental perspective.
+He shows it developed into the formation of German Idealism.
+German idealism became both their philosophical explanation of reality (thus “worldview”) and also a fertile ground for later assertions of superiority.
+It has been documented how the Hitler Youth program used “worldview” education as another tool of indoctrination.
 The natural consequence of that should be for us to see how the Dutch theologians and, of course, German ones as well, imported the idea of Weltanschauung with its acretions to our shores.
+The content, of course, has changed, but the assumption that worldview indoctrination is essential has not.
 Think Kuyper or Van Til, for example.

 Rod Dreher, author of The Benedict Option, wrote a short essay on how we’ve gotten off track with our “worldview” systems approach to church, to family, to engaging the culture and especially in education.
 I am still not convinced about Dreher’s Benedict Option, but he makes a serious case for “the problem with worldview education.”
 He pointedly states his concern and I agree that…